Sjenn257/deep-learning-challenge/README.md

 In an effort to optimize the model and acheive a target predictive accuracy higher than 75%, I tried the following:

+Increased the unique bins in the Application Type column from 8 to 10 and the Classification column from 6 to 10.
+I also used the keras-tuner to auto optimize to allow the model to decide the number of hidden layers and which activations to use.

+I was only able to increase the target predictive accuracy to 73.6%